 Bolsheviks and museum

-Bolsheviks initially were obsesed with an idea to demolish Saint Basil’s Cathedral.
-In 1933 it was even removed from the heritage register in order to start the demolition, but happily the mood of Soviet leaders soon changed and the value of the church was recognized.
+Bolsheviks initially were obsessed with an idea to demolish Saint Basil’s Cathedral.
+In 1933 it was even removed from the heritage register in order to start the demolition, but happily, the mood of Soviet leaders soon changed and the value of the church was recognized.
 Since then here several times were performed repair works.

 In 1957 – 1961 there took place a meticulous work to remove the oil layers, painted in the 18th century over the old frescoes.
 The multiple layers of frescoes pose a challenge to restorers – it is not always clear which one of these is the one to be exposed.

-Nowadays the cathedral is one of symbols of world architecture, a very popular landmarks.
+Nowadays the cathedral is one of the symbols of world architecture, a very popular landmark.

 Architecture of Saint Basil’s Cathedral